MShikalgar/FeeReport/README.md

-# FeeReport
+# FeeReport in Java
 ### The project provides an UI to Create , Read, Update and Delete the data regarding the Fee of students in any institution.
+The project is the implementation of different concepts used of Java